BernLeWal/htl-sew-java/README.md

 ## Module 6: Enhanced Programming Concepts

+### patterns.mvvm
+ * __TicTacToeDemo__ implements the tic-tac-toe game with a computer enemy.
+    It shows how to use the MVVM-pattern together with a JavaFX FXML GUI.

 ### patterns.producerconsumer
 * __CafeteriaSimulatorDemo__ demonstrates the usage of the producer/consumer-pattern.
   The Producer (here PeopleProducer) generates tasks (Person) which are put in a queue (Queue).